-- Take the provided C himenoBMTxps.c host program. - Take the provided OpenCL initmt.cl kernel from SOURCES directory - Take the swap.cl and update.cl kernels from SKEL directory. - Insert the correct calls, compile and link. - Run on NVIDIA and Intel plaform.
+- Take the provided C himenoBMTxps.c host program from SOURCES dir. - Take the provided OpenCL initmt.cl kernel from SOURCES directory - Take the swap.cl and update.cl kernels from SKEL directory. - Insert the correct calls, compile and link (be careful, only MIDDLE or LARGE dataset can be selected use -DMIDDLE or equivalent -). - Run on NVIDIA and Intel plaform.